Robert W. Scott

 Robert Walter "Bob" Scott (June 13, 1929 - January 23, 2009) was an American politician who served as the 67th Governor of North Carolina from 1969 to 1973.
 He was born and died in Haw River, North Carolina.

 The son of North Carolina Governor W. Kerr Scott and First Lady Mary White Scott, and grandson and nephew of state legislators, Scott was a dairy farmer.

 Early life

 Scott was born in the rural community of Haw River, Alamance County, NC to W. Kerr Scott and Mary White Scott, and grew up on the family dairy farm.
 His father Kerr became very prominent in North Carolina politics, serving as the state's Agriculture Commissioner, Governor and as a US Senator.
 After high school, Bob Scott attended Duke University and North Carolina State College (now NC State University) - from which he graduated in 1952.
-He was married to Jessie Rae Osborne in 1951 and they had five children.
-Their daughter Meg Scott Phipps, would become an NC Commissioner of Agriculture.
+He was married to Jessie Rae Scott in 1951 and they had five children.
+Their daughter Meg Scott Phipps, would serve as the North Carolina Commissioner of Agriculture.
 From 1953 to 1955 Scott served in the US Army Counter Intelligence Corps.
 In 1959 Scott and his wife were voted by the National Grange of the Order of Patrons of Husbandry as one of the five top "Young Grange Couples" in the country.